-- goals and measures-establishing and articulating a clear set of U.S. policy goals, and measures or benchmarks of success in achieving those goals; - identifying actions-identifying specific actions that are intended to support those goals; - implementation-implementing those actions; - assessment-evaluating the success of those actions against the measures or benchmarks of success; and - iteration-deciding whether to continue implementing the strategy, stop implementing it, or modify it in some way.
+- assessment-evaluating the success of those actions against the measures or benchmarks of success; and - iteration-deciding whether to continue implementing the strategy, stop implementing it, or modify it in some way.90

 Regarding the first item above-establishing and articulating a clear set of U.S. policy goals-potential U.S. policy goals in connection with countering China's salami-slicing strategy in the ECS and SCS might include, but are not necessarily limited to, one or more of the following, which are not mutually exclusive: